KateAnn19/tutorial-react-native/react_native.md

 ### (Optional) Download the Sample App
 This app is a simple chat app that we are going to build through this tutorial.
-<a class="sendbird-btn sendbird-btn--green" href="https://github.com/smilefam/sendbird-sample/tree/master/SendBirdWebSample" target="_blank">Simple Sample app - Click here to see repository</a>
+<a class="sendbird-btn sendbird-btn--green" href="https://github.com/smilefam/SendBird-JavaScript/tree/master/tutorial-react-native-sample/SendBirdSample" target="_blank">Tutorial Sample app - Click here to see repository</a>

 This app is a sample app that are built with more various features.
-<a class="sendbird-btn sendbird-btn--green" href="https://github.com/smilefam/sendbird-sample/tree/master/SendBirdWebSample" target="_blank">Basic Sample app - Click here to see repository</a>
+<a class="sendbird-btn sendbird-btn--green" href="https://github.com/smilefam/SendBird-JavaScript/tree/master/basic-react-native-sample/SendBirdReactNativeSample" target="_blank">Basic Sample app - Click here to see repository</a>